codingbear0/codingbear0.github.io/content/coding.md

 ## Programming Language
 - [Fluent Python]
+- [Learn You a Haskell for Great Good!]

+<!--
+- [Lisp]
 	- [Practical Common Lisp], PCL
-<!--
 	- [Structure and Interpretation of Computer Programs], SICP -->

 <!--